jleete97/ExData_Plotting1/README.md

 specifically avoids committing it, so we don't send it to GitHub 20,000 times.

+The remainder of this README is from the original repository.

 ## Introduction

 This assignment uses data from